supriyosantra/supriyosantra.github.io/_pages/about.md

 I am a theoretical chemist interested in understanding excited-state dynamics in molecular systems using quantum chemical methods.
 I investigate how electronic structure and molecular motion govern nonradiative relaxation pathways, excitonic interactions, and energy-transfer processes.

-A central theme of my work is the development of physically transparent **model Hamiltonians** informed by **ab initio electronic structure calculations**, enabling mechanistic insight into correlated excited states such as triplet-pair formation in singlet fission.
+A central theme of my work is the development of physically transparent **model Hamiltonians** informed by **ab initio electronic structure calculations**, enabling mechanistic insight into correlated excited states such as triplet-pair formation in singlet fission in aggregates.

 These studies span organic chromophores, molecular aggregates, and biologically relevant systems including phytochromes and nucleic acid bases.